natenka/pyneng-book-en/docs/source/book/16_unicode/convert_examples.rst

 telnetlib
 ~~~~~~~~~

-Depending on the module, conversion between strings and bytes can be performed automatically or may be required explicitly.
+Depending on module, conversion between strings and bytes can be performed automatically or may be required explicitly.

-For example, the telnetlib module must transfer bytes to read\_until() and write() methods:
+For example, telnetlib module must transfer bytes to read\_until() and write() methods:

 .. code:: python